The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

 is an isomorphism of algebras.
 In the canonical basis of $Z_\cat{C}(\mathbb{T}^2)$ given by the classes of simple objects, the matrix elements of the automorphism $Z_\cat{C}(S)$ turn out to be precisely the numbers $S_{ij}$ from \eqref{eqndefsmatrixelements}.
 If we use this matrix presentation of $Z_\cat{C}(S)$ and spell out what it means for $Z_\cat{C}(S)$ to be an algebra isomorphism of the form \eqref{eqnverlindeisoalg}, we arrive at the Verlinde formula~\eqref{eqnverlindeformula}.

-When attempting to generalize the topological setup used to describe the Verlinde formula above to the non-semisimple case, one faces --- as a first major drawback --- the problem that in order to build a once-extended three-dimensional topological field theory in the sense of \cite{rt1,rt2,BDSPV15} from a modular category, semisimplicity is needed.
-If one is willing to give up the duality of the bordism category, the results in \cite{gai} generalize a substantial part of the Reshetikhin-Turaev construction to the non-semisimple case using work of Lyubashenko \cite{lubacmp,luba,lubalex} and the theory of modified traces \cite{geerpmturaev,mtrace1,mtrace2,mtrace3,mtrace}.
+When attempting to generalize the topological setup used to describe the Verlinde formula above to the non-semisimple case, one faces the problem that in order to build a once-extended three-dimensional topological field theory in the sense of \cite{rt1,rt2,BDSPV15} from a modular category, semisimplicity is needed.
+If one is willing to give up the duality of the bordism category, the results in \cite{gai} generalize a substantial part of the Reshetikhin-Turaev construction to the non-semisimple case using work of Lyubashenko \cite{lyubacmp,lyuba,lyubalex} and the theory of modified traces \cite{geerpmturaev,mtrace1,mtrace2,mtrace3,mtrace}.
 These constructions, however, are still insensitive to the homological algebra of the modular category and the higher structures associated with it (which is exactly what we include in this article).
 Fortunately, the structures actually needed to describe the topological setup above \emph{do} exist within a homotopy coherent framework, namely in terms of \emph{differential graded modular functors} instead of topological field theories, see \cite{tillmann,baki} for the definition of a modular functor with values in vector spaces.
-A differential graded modular functor comes very close to a three-dimensional chain complex valued topological field theory, but cannot be evaluated on non-invertible three-dimensional bordisms (although extensions to \emph{some} non-invertible bordisms will exist in relevant cases).
+A differential graded modular functor comes very close to a three-dimensional chain complex valued topological field theory, but cannot necessarily be evaluated on non-invertible three-dimensional bordisms.
 In other words, a differential graded modular functor is an assignment of a chain complex (the so-called \emph{conformal block}) to each surface.
 These complexes will carry a homotopy coherent projective action of the respective mapping class groups and will satisfy excision, i.e.\ are compatible with gluing.
-In \cite{dmf}, it is proven, as an extension of \cite{svea,dva,svea2}, that any not necessarily semisimple modular category gives rise to a differential graded modular functor that in zeroth homology reduces to Lyubashenko's vector space valued modular functor \cite{lubacmp,luba,lubalex}.\myskip
+In \cite{dmf}, it is proven, as an extension of \cite{svea,dva,svea2}, that any not necessarily semisimple modular category gives rise to a differential graded modular functor that in zeroth homology reduces to Lyubashenko's vector space valued modular functor \cite{lyubacmp,lyuba,lyubalex}.